ericraycodes/fcc-javascript-calculator-1.0/DEVELOPING.md

 1. **Captures** the mouse *event* - collecting the input value.
 1. Defines the **type** of the single character input: *clear, equals, operand, operator*.
 1. Run **functionalities** dependent on mouse input:
-	- Form an expression.
+	- Form a validated expression.
-		1. Validate the sequence of inputs to classify them as an *operand* or an *operator* element.
+		1. Validate the *operand* input.
+The *operator* input does not need validation.
+		1. Store individual input into an *array*
-		1. Collect a validated *sequence* of elements to form a math expression.
+		1. Validate the sequence of the expression.
+			- Expressions start and end with an *operand*.
+			- There is a single *operator* in between *operands*.
+			- The subtraction operator can be used to indicate a *negative operand*.
+		1. Reflect calculator activity onto the *display*.
 	- Calculate result of the expression.
 		- **Identify** operators in the collection.
 		- **Simplify** the collection with MDAS until one numeric result remains.